ZhijingY/ESE519-lab2/README.md

 In this case, typing "screen /dev/tty.board_name 115200" will bring you to the screen mode in which you can monitor the output of your board.

 If you don't have or never use git, [install it on your computer](https://git-scm.com/download/mac).
 After installing git onto your computer, clone the [PICO-SDK](https://github.com/raspberrypi/pico-sdk) and [PICO-EXAMPLES](https://github.com/raspberrypi/pico-examples).
+Here is an approach to follow.

 ![a](https://github.com/ZhijingY/ese5190-2022/blob/main/guides/Screen%20Shot%202022-10-10%20at%206.23.06%20PM.png)

+If dificulty is met when cloning the pico files,